GMOD/Apollo/docs/Troubleshooting.md

 ### No refseqs when opening up selectTrack.jsp

 This problem often indicates that credentials for the LocalDbUserAuthentication script were not initialized properly because only tracks that the user has permissions for will be shown.
-Please refer to [the quick install guide](Quick_install_guide.md) for details on these steps, paying attention particularly to the set_user_track_permissions.pl script which sets the permissions for which which refseqs a user can access.
+Please refer to the [quick install guide](Quick_start_guide.md) for details on these steps, paying attention particularly to the set_user_track_permissions.pl script which sets the permissions for which which refseqs a user can access.

 ### Getting logged out when entering JBrowse

 This often indicates that the add-webapollo-plugin.pl script wasn't run properly, which will update JBrowse's configuration and load the Web Apollo plugin.
-See [the install guide](Build.md) for details on this step.
+See the [data generation](Data_loading.md) for details on this step.

 ### No error message from failed Web Apollo login